SwedbankPay/developer.swedbankpay.com/_includes/payment-url.md

 {% if full_reference %}

-## PaymentUrl

-This parameter is used by the seamless view flow (must be used for App webview design).
-Some payment instruments only works when owning the full browser page (no iframes), this will be solved by redirecting out of the seamless view (3-D secure etc).
+This parameter is used by the Seamless view flow (must be used for App webview design).
+Some payment instruments only works when owning the full browser page (no iframes), this will be solved by redirecting out of the Seamless view (3-D secure etc).

 For mobile flows some payment instruments works best when App2App switching is enabled and handled automatically (Swish, Vipps etc).
 To solve this it is important that the third party app or site understand where to redirect the consumer back to after the flow on their end is completed.

-The paymentUrl is where you provide Swedbank Pay with an endpoint that we will provide to the third party for handling this redirect back to your site/App.
-When receiving the consumer back on the paymentUrl either in an App or on the web page it is important to restore the seamless view to let the payment finalize the flow.
+The paymentUrl is where you provide Swedbank Pay with an endpoint that we will provide to the third party for handling this redirect back to your site/app.
+When receiving the consumer back on the `paymentUrl` either in an app or on the web page it is important to restore the Seamless view to let the payment finalize the flow.
-For InApp it is important that you either implement the OnPaymentCompleted event or let the seamless view redirect to the completeUrl before intercepting the web view.
-If you intercept the web view when the consumer device is redirected to the paymentUrl can lead to issues.
-If you want to handle payment errors in your own code you should also subscribe to other events provided by the seamless view javascript and shut down the seamless view if any of this events occurs.
+For InApp it is important that you either implement the `OnPaymentCompleted` event or let the Seamless view redirect to the `completeUrl` before intercepting the web view.
+If you intercept the web view when the consumer device is redirected to the `paymentUrl` it can lead to issues.
+If you want to handle payment errors in your own code, you should also subscribe to other events provided by the Seamless view javascript and shut down the Seamless view if any of this events occurs.
 Events to subscribe to for full control over the payment flow:

-• OnError: will trigger any time a system error occur from the javascript
+* `OnError`: will trigger any time a system error occur from the javascript
-• OnPaymentFailed: will call registrered endpoint if provided.
+* `OnPaymentFailed`: will call registrered endpoint if provided.
 If not subscribed to will redirect to conpleteUrl
-• OnPaymentCanceled: will be called if the payment is aborted by the consumer or triggered by you with the Abort command on the payment
+* `OnPaymentCanceled`: will be called if the payment is aborted by the consumer or triggered by you with the Abort command on the payment
-• OnPaymentTransactionFailed: this will trigger if one payment attempt failed.
+* `OnPaymentTransactionFailed`: this will trigger if one payment attempt failed.
 Standard functionality are to let the consumer be able to retry the payment from the payment page.

-When implementing the seamless view flow into a web view in your mobile app you should send in a custom scheme in the paymentUrl for handling automatic switching between your app and the payment app on the mobile device.
+When implementing the seamless view flow into a web view in your mobile app, you should send in a custom scheme in the `paymentUrl` for handling automatic switching between your app and the payment app on the mobile device.

 {% endif %}